Geodesics from Quantum Field Theory: A Case Study in AdS: Introduction and Outline

 The organization of the paper is as follows.
 In Section~\ref{sec:geodesic} we review the relevant timelike and null geodesics in global AdS$_3$, including a pair of exact classical relations that later reappear at the quantum level.
 Section~\ref{sec:relativistic_localization} briefly reviews the relativistic localization problem and explains how our use of position operators differs from the Newton--Wigner question.
 In Section~\ref{sec:com} we derive the geodesic equation from the stress tensor centroid in a general background, and in Section~\ref{sec:operators} we construct position operators in AdS$_3$.
 Section~\ref{sec:EV_of_rho_phi_Ttt} develops the relevant expectation values, while Section~\ref{sec:AdS3_implementation} presents explicit wave packets and their numerical evolution.
 Section~\ref{sec:geo-vs-wave-charges} discusses the relation between geodesic charges and wave-packet charges, and Section~\ref{sec:breakdown} analyzes the breakdown of the classical description.
 In Section~\ref{sec:Q-C_corres} we show that certain operator combinations satisfy the classical geodesic equations exactly at the level of expectation values, and in Section~\ref{sec:CFT_interpretation} we give the CFT interpretation of the bulk wave packets and compare our construction to Euclidean-regularized CFT states.

 The appendices collect a number of technical derivations and supplementary checks.
 Appendix \ref{appendix_geo_from_stress_tensor} presents the general derivation of the geodesic equation from the stress tensor, together with the exact moment relations used in the main text.
 Appendix \ref{appendix_recipe_for_positiooperators_static} discusses the construction of position operators in a broader class of static spacetimes, while Appendix \ref{appendix_scalar_field_ads3} summarizes the scalar field, conserved charges, and stress tensor in global AdS$_3$.
 Appendices \ref{appendix_why_is_the_expval_m_0?} and \ref{appendix_why_is_n_0_initial_radial_mom?} justify two of the parameter identifications used in our wave-packet construction, namely $\langle \hat L \rangle = - \langle \hat m \rangle = m_0$ and the interpretation of $n_0$ as a proxy for the initial radial momentum.
 Appendices \ref{appendix_2d_plots_com} and \ref{appendix_2d_plots_pos_ope} collect additional two-dimensional plots for the stress-tensor and position-operator approaches respectively.
 Appendix \ref{appendix where we show that the definitions give straight line} provides the flat-space analogue in both Cartesian and plane polar coordinates, Appendix \ref{appendix_Q-C_corresp_com} discusses the operator-level quantum-classical correspondence in the stress-tensor framework, and Appendix \ref{appendix_sec:symmetry_origin} explains the origin of the selection rules that underlie the exact AdS relations.
+In Appendix \ref{app:eikonal} we discuss the eikonal/WKB limit of a (classical) scalar field equation in a general curved spacetime.
+Appendix \ref{eknl_lim_get_geo_and_all} connects this to the one particle states and wave packets of the corresponding quantum field theory -- we do the calculations in detail for our AdS$_3$ wave packets, but the lessons generalize.